Klammertime/P1-Portfolio-Site/README.md

 Usage
 -----
+Navigate to project hosted on github.com **[HERE]**(http://klammertime.github.io/Portfolio-Page/)

+**OR**

 1. Clone this repository
 2. Navigate to your local copy of index.html through your web browser

-**OR**

-Navigate to page hosted on github.com [here](http://klammertime.github.io/Portfolio-Page/)

 ##Technologies Used